-In selecting or changing accounting policies that do not relate to its investment portfolio or pension obligations, Canadian accounting standards for pension plans require the Plan to comply (on a consistent basis) with either International Financial Reporting Standards ("IFRS") in Part I of The Canadian Institute of Chartered Accountants' ("CICA") Handbook - Accounting or Canadian accounting standards for private enterprises in Part II of the CICA Handbook - Accounting.
+In selecting or changing accounting policies that do not relate to its investment portfolio or pension obligations, Canadian accounting standards for pension plans require the Plan to comply (on a consistent basis) with either International Financial Reporting Standards ("IFRS") in Part I of Chartered Professional Accountants Canada ("CPA Canada") Handbook or the Canadian accounting standards for private enterprises in Part II of the CPA Canada Handbook - Accounting.
 The Plan has chosen to comply on a consistent basis with IFRS.